 KOM EL DIKA

-In 1964 a n area that was used for guarbage collection and Napolean's old barracks were being torn down to make way for an apartment complex.
-However they soon found lying under the barracks a Roman theater and huge baths.
-The area is known as KOM EL DIK.
+zclose to the above, in 1964 an area that was used for garbage collection and Napolean's old barracks were being torn down to make way for an apartment complex.
+However, they soon found lying under the barracks a Roman theatre and huge baths.
+The area is known as KOM EL DIKA.
 The seats are arranged in 13 rows and can accommodate about 800 people.

 323 CHRISTIANITY IN EGYPT

 Christianity arrived in Egypt in 40 AD with the teachings of St Mark.
-Around 200 AD the Roman empire was under strict edict to not embrace christianity.
-Under the reign of roman emperor DECIUS, christians were killed to the point that it marks the beginning of the year of Martyrs with the start of the COPTIC CATHOLIC CALENDAR YEAR.
-Ancient Egypt ended around 323 AD, as the Roman Empire accepted Christianity as the official religion and closed all temples.
-Starting 330 AD, MONESTARIES started to be built in the desserts along side the famous temples.
-COPTIC CHRISTIANS believed that Jesus Christ was DIVINE only, whereas the BYZANTINE EMPIRE (Eastern Roman) believed he was human and divine.
-The coptic church was expelled from the main body of Christianity.
+Around 200 AD the Roman empire was under strict edict to not embrace Christianity.
+Under the reign of Roman emperor DECIUS, Christians were killed to the point that it marks the beginning of the year of Martyrs with the start of the COPTIC CATHOLIC CALENDAR YEAR.
+Ancient Egypt ended around 323 AD, as the

 527 ST KATHERINE'S MONASTERY